railslove/showoff-presentations/the_return_of_the_nerds_wroc_love/title.md

 # Let's talk about

-Nerdpursuit & Hackerspursuit - realtime open data online knowledge sharing
+Nerdpursuit & Hackerspursuit - a real game for nerds

+!SLIDE callout sk-red

+# Disclaimer

+ALL PICTURES ARE STOLEN!